collapsed-stacks/startups/questions/8633/how-do-i-get-reputable-in-a-community.md

 - posted by: [pkeogan - BackOffice Thinking](https://stackexchange.com/users/5176153/pkeogan-backoffice-thinking) on 2016-03-01
 - score: 0

-<p>For a professional community, I would volunteer, try to take a leadership position for an event, maybe write an article on how why the community is so important. </p>
+For a professional community, I would volunteer, try to take a leadership position for an event, maybe write an article on how why the community is so important.